dotnet/csharplang/proposals/csharp-7.0/tuples.md

 **ISSUE:** Is this expression constrained to being only on the LHS of simple (compound?) assignment, where the RHS is a tuple having at least as many elements as positions indicated by the LHS?
 See also my issue later w.r.t "deconstruction assignment expressions".

 Element values are copied from the source tuple to the destination(s).
 Each element's position is inferred from the destination position within *destination_list*.
 A destination with identifier `_` indicates that the corresponding element is discarded rather than being copied.
-The destination list shall accouint for every element in the tuple.
+The destination list shall account for every element in the tuple.

 \[Example:
 ```csharp